CompuTec/computec-docs/docs/wms/user-guide/transactions/stock-transfer/from-pick-list.md

 ## Generate warehouse transfer from pick list

-1. We create pickings from the WMS > Pick and Pack level and proceed to the Stock Transfer transaction
+1. We create pickings from CompuTec WMS > Pick and Pack level and proceed to the Stock Transfer transaction

     ![Pick List](./media/ST.png)
     ![Pick List](./media/ST2.png)